The big quizz on Leonardo da Vinci

 What is the name of the painting?

 Sometimes artists come up with strange, unexpected and unusual names for their works, inviting the viewer to unravel the hidden associations between the title and the image.
 Sometimes on the canvases there are clues that make it possible to understand the course of artist's thought - and it turns deciphering into an intriguing game.
-Let’s begin!12 questions83 passed the test
+Let’s begin!12 questions97 completed the test

 The Fruits of Art

 To mark the beginning of the harvest season, Arthive prepared a special fruit-and-vegetable test for you.
 The task is very simple: we show you a painting, which depicts a vegetable or fruit (or an edible plant), and you have to guess what it is.
-But be careful: apples are not always what they seem, and painting is not just Realism!12 questions61 passed the test
+But be careful: apples are not always what they seem, and painting is not just Realism!12 questions72 completed the test

 Gods and heroes of the Ancient world in painting

 This quiz is rather simple.
 You don’t need special knowledge to answer the following 15 questions.
 It is enough to recall your school lessons of history and literature.
-Let`s try it!15 questions74 passed the test
+Let`s try it!15 questions88 completed the test

 How American are you?